y-chen/weather-app/README.md

 npm start
 ```

-The `npm start` command builds (compiles TypeScript and copies assets) the application into `dist/`, watches for changes to the source files, and runs `lite-server` on port `3000`.
+The `npm start` command builds (compiles TypeScript and copies assets) the application into `.dist/`, watches for changes to the source files.

 Shut it down manually with `Ctrl-C`.